Skip to main content

 National Priorities: Each year FEMA provides states with areas of priority that should be a focus on for the upcoming grant year.
 For the current grant year of FY24, FEMA has designated the following program areas, as National Priorities, with a funding requirement of thirty (30) percent of all funds must be awarded to the following areas.

-6. Enhancing cybersecurity (including election security).
+3. Enhancing cybersecurity (including election security).
 No spending requirement.

 Law Enforcement Terrorism Prevention Activities: Each year FEMA provides states with the minimum percent that must be all allocated toward Law Enforcement Terrorism Prevention Activities (LEPTA).
-During FY23, state must allocate thirty-five (35) percent of all funding toward these projects.
+During FY25, state must allocate thirty-five (35) percent of all funding toward these projects.

 Grant Funding Cycle: